UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 The two previous modeling steps provided us with Tmrt (SOLWEIG) and wind fields (URock).
 These outputs are combined in the **SpatialTC**-tool to generate raster maps on thermal indices such as PET, UTCI and COMFA.

-Produce map of Physiological Equivalent Temperature (PET) with SpatialTC
+Produce map of Universal Thermal Climate Index (UTCI) with SpatialTC
 ---------------------------------

-You need to specify two rasters: one of the mean radiant temperature that has been produced by SOLWEIG and one with the pedestrian wind speed produced by URock.
+You need to specify two rasters: one of the mean radiant temperature that has been produced by SOLWEIG (**Tmrt_2025_172_1200D.tif**) and one with the pedestrian wind speed produced by URock (**urock_outputWS.tif**).

-  - Load the *Tmrt_1983_173_1600D.tif* into your QGIS project.
+  - Load the *Tmrt_2025_172_1200D.tif* into your QGIS project if you have not done this already.
 This file can be found in your outout folder form the previous SOLWEG-run.
-Do not change the file name as the info in the name will be used to identify the meteorological information that is needed to calcualte PET.
+Do not change the file name or its location as the info in the name will be used to identify the meteorological information that is needed to calcualte PET.

-  - Last you need to select the thermal comfort index to map (PET for this tutorial).
-The Advanced parameters describing the person to consider for the comfort index can also be defined but the default values are kept for this tutorial.
+  - Last you need to select the thermal comfort index to map (UTCI for this tutorial).
+The Advanced parameters describing the person to consider for the comfort index (PET or COMFA) can also be defined but the default values are kept for this tutorial.
 Then click **Run**.

     .. figure:: /images/ICUC12/SpatialTC.PNG
        :alt:  None